emoore0/virtual-zoo/README.md

 # Virtual Zoo

 This project imagines a **virtual zoo** using Python fundamentals such as **classes, loops, lists, tuples, and dictionaries**.
-It served as a *refresher* of core Python concepts, including  Oriented Programming  and CSV processing, while also improving my familiarity with the `pandas` and `datetime` modules.
+It served as a *refresher* of core Python concepts, including  Oriented Programming  and CSV processing.
+I while also imporved my familiarity with the `pandas` and learnt about the `datetime` modules.

 ## Features